elixir-research-group/Verifierstesttimescaling.github.io/README.md

 </p>

-Our repository, **Survey of Verifier Design Mechanisms for Test Time Scaling of LLMss**, gathers available papers on different approaches for design and training of verification mechanisms for test-time scaling.
+Our repository, **Survey of Verifier Design Mechanisms for Test Time Scaling of LLMs**, gathers available papers on different approaches for design and training of verification mechanisms for test-time scaling.
 To the best of our knowledge no comprehensive survey  Unlike other repositories that categorize papers, we decompose each paper's contributions based on the taxonomy provided by [""]() facilitating easier understand and comparison for readers.

 <div align="center">